THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 Committed action

-You do not wait until the fear is gone to move.
-You take one honest step toward what matters — with the fear present, with the doubt present, with the uncertainty still there.
-Confidence builds on the path.
-It does not arrive before it.
+You don’t wait until the fear is gone.
+You take one honest step toward what matters with the doubt still present.
+Confidence builds on the path; it does not arrive before it.

 WHAT CHANGES

-We do not stop when the symptoms ease.
-We keep going until the life you are living feels like the one you actually want.
-Here is what women who do this work describe experiencing on the other side of it.
+We don’t stop when the symptoms ease.
+We keep going until the life you’re living feels like the one you actually want.
+Women who do this work describe:

 The voice gets quieter — or you get louder.

-The self-critical voice does not always disappear.
-But it stops being the deciding vote.
-You learn to hear it and move anyway — toward what matters, not away from what is feared.
+The self-critical voice doesn’t always disappear, but it stops being the deciding vote.
+You learn to hear it and move anyway.

 Decisions stop feeling impossible.

-When your values are clear, decisions have an anchor.
-You stop weighing every option against an invisible standard of perfection and start asking a simpler question: does this move me toward the life I want?
+When your values are clear, you stop weighing every option against an invisible standard of perfection and start asking: does this move me toward the life I want?

 You stop performing and start living.